-Holbrook Academy's aims include:
+Holbrook Academy's Aims include:

 - To be a strong community school; providing clear and effective communication and support to all parents and carers. - To set and monitor personalised support for all groups of learners including those who are Disadvantaged or have Special Educational Needs. - To ensure that all students experience a rich range of cultural and sporting activities. - To raise standards and strengthen student progression through professional collaboration - To deliver a broad and rich curriculum offer with a thriving EBacc at its core.
 To sequence learning to promote mastery and fluency; ensuring homework is consistent and ambitious. - To maintain high expectations regarding behaviour and conduct and to introduce a new restorative approach. - To establish and promote the "Holbrook Characteristics" throughout our school; including promoting key characteristics like kindness, ambition and resilience. - To promote healthy lifestyle choices for all our students.
-To promote genuine interest in the welfare and wellbeing of all people who work in our school; including managing staff workload effectively. - To deliver C21 facilities and resources for all students.
+To promote genuine interest in the welfare and wellbeing of all people who work in our school; including managing staff workload effectively. - To make links with local industries within and around the maritime sector - To deliver C21 facilities and resources for all students.